fernand0/err-buffer/README.md

 err-buffer
 ============

-A plugin to manage our buffer account with the bot (at least some features, this is not a translation for the whole API).
+A plugin to manage some social networks accounts.
+I was originally using the buffer API, but they changed business model and I'm not using it anymore.
+Some ideas of the original use and even some unused code can remain.
+I'll change the name of the project soon.
+I'll probably change the license.

 Licence
 -------